racoltdev/raColTest/README.md

 A test suite must be built according to a particular schema that the test runner expects to encounter.
 The makefile in the [example project](https://github.com/racoltdev/raColTest-Example-Project) can be used to build your own projects with raColTest with minimal editing.<br />
 To use the premade build system, you will need an `include/` directory in your project root which contains all of the header files located in `src/lib_raColTest/` of this repository. <br />
 <br />
 To use your own build system, any test code should be put in a directory at project root called `test/`.
-Each file in `test/` should be compiled into it's own executable, each of which should be placed in a directory at project root called `testbin/`. <br />
+Each file in `test/` should be compiled into it's own executable, each of which should be placed in a directory at project root called `testbin/`.
+The header files found within `src/lib_raColTest` must be included while compiling objects.
+Test binaries must be linked agains `lib_raColTest.so`. <br />
 <br />

 ### Writing tests